Bagoum/danmokou/docs/articles/bullets.md

 When summoning bullets, use the format: `{SHAPE}-{COLOR}{GRADIENT}`, where:

-- shape is one of the styles listed above, but in lowercase
+- shape is one of the styles listed above, in lowercase
 - color is one of: black, purple, teal, green, orange, yellow, red, pink, blue
 - gradient is one of: `/w`,`/`, `/b` (light, colored, and inverted colorings respectively)